-You will be prompted to authenticate yourself when you try to access databases or articles to which the Libraries subscribe.
+You will be prompted to authenticate yourself when you try to access online resources or articles to which the Libraries subscribe.
 Just make sure you begin your searching on the NUS Libraries Portal.
 To install the NUS Proxy bookmarklet.
 You can also find more information on access E-Resources such as Databases, E-Books, E-Journals from this FAQ.

 If you find an article on the internet (through Google Scholar, for instance), you may be prompted to pay for articles.
-Whenever you hit a paywall, try using the NUS Proxy bookmarklet.
+Whenever you hit a paywall, try installing the NUS Proxy bookmarklet..
 This will automatically determine if we have an electronic subscription through NUS Libraries.
-If you’re still in doubt, try searching the title of the book or journal in LINC.
+If you’re still in doubt, try searching the title of the book or journal in FindMore.

 To Find the Book on the shelf